 Getting to Painswick

 By car: There is paid parking at Stamages Lane car park (GL6 6UZ) in Painswick.
-To get back there you could take a taxi to Stroud (approx £16) then the Stagecoach 66 bus to Painswick.
+To get back there you could prebook a journey from Nympsfield village (1 mile away) to Stonehouse on The Robin bookable minibus.
+Then take the Stagecoach 66 bus from Stonehouse to Painswick.

 By public transport: The nearest train station to Painswick is in Stroud, which is 15 minutes away on the Stagecoach 66 bus (which also runs to Cheltenham in 35 minutes).
 Buses run around once an hour on weekdays and Saturdays and once every two hours on Sundays.